Andrew Vaughn Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Rays pitching staff ranks 10th in MLB.
+- The pitching staff for the Rays has a collective 9.3 K/9, the eighth-best in MLB.

-- The Rays' 2.57 team ERA ranks first among all MLB pitching staffs.
+- The Rays have a 2.80 team ERA that ranks first across all league pitching staffs.

-- Rays pitchers combine to allow eight home runs (0.4 per game), the first-fewest in baseball.
+- The Rays give up the fewest home runs in baseball (nine total, 0.5 per game).

+- The Rays will send McClanahan (4-0) to the mound for his fifth start of the season.
+He is 4-0 with a 1.57 ERA and 27 strikeouts through 23 2/3 innings pitched.

-- His last time out was on Saturday against the Toronto Blue Jays, when the right-hander threw 2 2/3 innings, surrendering one earned run while allowing two hits.
+- His last time out came on Sunday against the Toronto Blue Jays, when the lefty tossed six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.